drsnyder/poky/README.md

 Poky is a bucketed key-value store built on [PostgreSQL](http://www.postgresql.org/) that speaks HTTP.
 Poky uses [Clojure](http://clojure.org/) and the [Compojure](https://github.com/weavejester/compojure) web framework to provide a REST interface over HTTP.

-Poky can be combined with [varnish](https://www.varnish-cache.org/) to speed up the REST API.
+Poky can also be combined with [varnish](https://www.varnish-cache.org/) to speed up the REST API.

 ## Rationale